ktaparnaa/Challenge2/README.md

 RUN Command:
 python3 get_metadata.py

-Using below CURL commands also we can get the metadtaoutput in JSON format or the instance :
+Using below CURL commands also we can get the metadtaoutput in JSON format for the instance :

 Create Token
 TOKEN=`curl --request PUT "http://169.254.169.254/latest/api/token" --header "X-aws-ec2-metadata-token-ttl-seconds: 21600"`